dimas/rdscli/README.md

 python3 rdscli.py --secret-id=... --group-id=... --subnet-id=...
 ```

 If you omit these parameters, `rdscli` will try to guess their values.
-That means fetching RDS configuration, seeing what
+That means fetching RDS configuration, checking what
 security groups and subnets are there and trying to guess which one to use.
 That piece of logic is quite dumb so it may not work for you given how different and complex your VPC network setup can be.
 There also may be network ACLs that will prevent the EC2 instance from communicating with SSM infrastructure even